stanford-crfm/levanter/docs/Overview.md

     print(pjit_matmul(weights, inputs))
 ```

-This divides up the `inputs` matrix along the "data" axis of the mesh, so that each device gets `128 // num_devices`
+This divides up the `inputs` matrix along the `data` axis of the mesh, so that each device gets `128 // num_devices`
 rows.
 It then computes the matrix multiply on each device for its slice of the data, yielding a slice of the result
 matrix that has shape `(128 // num_devices, 32)`.
-These slices are implicitly concatenated along the "data" axis
+These slices are implicitly concatenated along the `data` axis
 of the mesh, and the result is a matrix of shape `(128, 32)`.
 The `PartitionSpec` for the output is the same as
-the input, so the output is also partitioned along the "data" axis.
+the input, so the output is also partitioned along the `data` axis.

 If instead we had specified that the output should not be sharded, then Jax would have automatically broadcast
 the result to all devices, and we would have gotten a matrix of shape `(128, 32)`.